Burbank Town Center: History

 The mall opened its doors for a "sneak preview" on August 21, 1991, with 20 of a planned 130 stores open along with anchors Sears and Mervyn's, with Bullock's slated to open in August 1992, along with the rest of "Phase 1" of the property, including a mall food court and movie theater, a 300-room hotel, 1 e6sqft of office space, and the Los Angeles County museum.
 The mall had reached 60% occupancy by November 1991, including the opening of a 4-screen AMC Theatres.
 By June 1992, the opening of the satellite museum location had been pushed back into 1993.
 In early August 1992, billboards reading "There's Only One Johnny Carson" and "There's Only One Jimmy Dean", among others, went up around Burbank and the surrounding area, followed with a billboard reading "There's Only One Burbank Media City Center".
 Bullock's opened on September 2, 1992, with a grand opening celebration featuring a parade and appearances by actors from The New WKRP in Cincinnati and The Young and the Restless.
 Macy's came to the mall in 1996, with their conversion of all Bullock's stores to the Macy's name that year.

 The mall was sold to Crown Realty in March 2003 for $110 million, with extensive remodeling plans announced in August that year.
 Designed by the Dallas architecture firm Omniplan, it included heavy use of "natural materials such as stone".
 A name change was also discussed at this time, in order to mitigate what the owners described as a perception problem, due to slumping sales in the mall.
 The mall was renamed to its current name, Burbank Town Center, in late 2004.
 Mervyn's closed in 2008, with the closure of the rest of the chain.

 Burlington Coat Factory opened in 2010, in the former Mervyns space.
 Announced at the same time was Ashley HomeStore, which filled an outlying anchor space vacated by Circuit City in 2008.
-IKEA closed on February 4, 2017, shortly before the opening of a new, larger IKEA store elsewhere on February 8.
+IKEA closed on February 4, 2017, shortly before the opening of a larger standalone IKEA store approximately a mile away on February 8.
 A $350 million plan to redevelop the former IKEA into smaller retail spaces, hotel rooms, and apartments was announced in January 2018, alongside $60 million of renovations to the mall itself.

-On September 23, 2022, it was announced that Sears would close, the last original anchor from opening day of 1991.
-The store closed on December 18, 2022, the same day as the Sears store at Valley Mall in Union Gap, Washington.
-The store reopened in October 2023, with only two of the three floors in use.
+On September 23, 2022, Sears announced the closure of the Burbank Town Center location, the last original anchor from the mall's opening day.
+The store closed on December 18, 2022, but reopened in October 2023 with only two of the three floors in use.
 On July 23, 2025 it was announced that Sears would close again on August 31.
-This time it's expected to stay closed after that date.